AlsJava/JConf2024-MicroserviceArchitecture/README.md

   to configure @ComponentScan with the different packages
 - When need a transaction have to use SAGA Pattern
 - Any request have to be implemented using Command Pattern
-- Rebuild docker run `docker compose build`
 - If you get "Could not resolve placeholder Exception" maybe you forgot configure the environment variables

-# Why we need GraphQL?

-when sometimes need to reduce the request to different endpoints, example, list of devices from a user, without GraphQL need to do 2 request

 # How to run Solution (locally, partial docker to debug services)